Pixel-Inconsistency Modeling for Image Manipulation Localization: Proposed Method

-where elements $p_{mn}$ in row $m$ can be formulated as: \begin{footnotesize}
+where elements $\gamma_{mn}$ in row $m$ can be formulated as: \begin{footnotesize}

-\end{footnotesize} Each conditional can access any pixel within its context through the attention operator, as indicated by the summation over all available context, denoted as $\sum_{n<m}$.
-This design enables the access of far-away pixels, thereby enhancing the modeling of long-range statistics.
-As such, the probability distribution of each pixel in features [$f_{g1}$, $f_{g2}$, $f_{g3}$, $f_{g4}$] can be estimated as:
+\end{footnotesize} In Eq.
+(3), we can readily observe that each output token $z^{out}_{m}$ is conditioned on the previous seen tokens $z^{in}_{n}$ ($n\leq m$) in the input $z^{in}$, and the scan order follows a raster-scan ordering.
+This mechanism also facilitates modeling more complex pixel dependencies in real-world applications, such as the dependency introduced by smart image signal processors in modern AI cameras.
+As such, each conditional can access any pixel within its context through the attention operator, as indicated by the summation over all available context, denoted as $\sum_{n\leq m}$.

-Given pixels $x_{1}$,...,$x_{j-1}$ in the input image, we can sample $x_{j}$ using $p_{\theta}(x_{j}|x_{<j})$.
-The extracted features [$f_{g1}$, $f_{g2}$, $f_{g3}$, $f_{g4}$] can carry abundant global pixel dependency information.
+This designed module enables the access of far-away pixels, thereby enhancing the modeling of long-range statistics.
+As such, the extracted features [$f_{g1}$, $f_{g2}$, $f_{g3}$, $f_{g4}$] can carry abundant global pixel dependency information.
 Experimental results demonstrate that the captured pixel correlations between real and manipulated images are distinctive for image forgery localization.